Hong Kong enters recession as street protests erupt in flames

 “Let citizens return to normal life, let industry and commerce operate normally, and create more space for rational dialogue,” he wrote.

-Reporting by Farah Master; Editing by Edwina Gibbs and Michael Perry
+Reporting by Farah Master and Twinnie Sui; Editing by Nick Macfie